mre/endler.dev/content/2019/tinysearch/index.md

 Now I had all the pieces of the puzzle:

-- Rust - A language I was comfortable with
+- Rust &mdash; A language I was comfortable with
-- [wasm-pack] - A bundler for WebAssembly modules
+- [wasm-pack] &mdash; A bundler for WebAssembly modules
 - A working prototype that served as a proof-of-concept

 The search box you see on the left side of this page is the outcome.
 It fully runs on Rust using